mitsuba-renderer/drjit/docs/unused/complex.rst

 .. cpp:class:: template <typename Type> Complex : StaticArrayImpl<Type, 2>

-    The class :cpp:class:`enoki::Complex` is a 2D Enoki array whose components are of type ``Type``.
+    The class :cpp:class:`drjit::Complex` is a 2D Dr.Jit array whose components are of type ``Type``.
 Various arithmetic operators (e.g. multiplication) and transcendental functions are overloaded so that they provide the correct behavior for complex-valued inputs.

     .. cpp:function:: Complex(Type real, Type imag)

-        Creates a :cpp:class:`enoki::Complex` instance from the given real and imaginary inputs.
+        Creates a :cpp:class:`drjit::Complex` instance from the given real and imaginary inputs.

     .. cpp:function:: Complex(Type f)

-        Creates a real-valued :cpp:class:`enoki::Complex` instance from ``f``.
+        Creates a real-valued :cpp:class:`drjit::Complex` instance from ``f``.
         This constructor effectively changes the broadcasting behavior of non-complex inputs---for instance, the snippet